Nottinghamshire (UK Parliament constituency)

-Nottinghamshire was a county constituency of the House of Commons of the Parliament of England then of the Parliament of Great Britain from 1707 to 1800 and of the Parliament of the United Kingdom from 1801 to 1832.
-It was represented by two Members of Parliament (MPs), traditionally known as Knights of the Shire.
+Nottinghamshire was a county constituency of the House of Commons of the Parliament of England, then of the Parliament of Great Britain from 1707 to 1800 and of the Parliament of the United Kingdom from 1801 to 1832.
+It was represented by two Members of Parliament (MPs), traditionally known as knights of the shire.

-The constituency was split into two two-member divisions, for Parliamentary purposes, by the Reform Act 1832.
+The constituency was split into two two-member divisions, for parliamentary purposes, by the Reform Act 1832.
 The county was then represented by the North Nottinghamshire and South Nottinghamshire constituencies.

 Boundaries

 The county of Nottinghamshire is located in the East Midlands of England.
 The county is known to have been represented in Parliament from 1290, although it probably sent knights of the shire to earlier meetings.

 From 1295 the county and the town of Nottingham each returned two members to parliament.
 In 1572 East Retford was represented by two members, and in 1672 Newark-upon-Trent also.
-Under the Reform Act of 1832 the county returned four members in two divisions.
-By the act of 1885 it returned four members in four divisions; Newark and East Retford were disfranchised, and Nottingham returned three members in three divisions.
+Under the Reform Act 1832 the county returned four members in two divisions.
+By the Redistribution of Seats Act 1885 it returned four members in four divisions; Newark and East Retford were disfranchised, and Nottingham returned three members in three divisions.